40fingers/OpenContent-5-VUE-Demo-Templates/README.md

 See: https://opencontent.readme.io/docs/migrating-existing-templates-to-builder-v2

-This repositiory will contain templates that work with the new builder as not all v4 fields still work (or are replaced by others).
+This repositiory will contain templates that work with the new builder as not all v4 fields are supported (or are replaced by others).